College of Business Administration

 UIC awards credit based on scores earned on the College Level Examination Program (CLEP).
 When seeking credit for a CLEP exam taken at another institution, a student's official score will be evaluated on UIC's credit-granting policy.

-CLEP credit will not count toward general education credit, university writing, quantitative reasoning, foreign language, residency, major, or minor requirements.
-A student cannot take a CLEP exam in a subject in which they have earned credit.
+CLEP credit can only apply toward general electives.
+CLEP credit will not count toward the foreign language or residency requirements.
+A student cannot take a CLEP exam in a subject in which they have already earned credit.
 Three elective credit hours will be awarded per exam.
 A maximum of 30 semester hours is allowed.
-CLEP credit can only apply toward general electives.

 The full list of CLEP exams available is available online.
 The Office of Testing Services administers CLEP exams on campus and can be reached at (312) 996-0919 for further information on CLEP examinations.